 In the 1940s, Dr. William H. Sheldon introduced the theory of Soma-types.
-His theory described three basic human body types: the endomorph, characterized by a preponderance of body-fat; the mesomorph, marked by a well-developed musculature; and the ectomorph, distinguished by a lack of either much fat or muscle tissue.
+His opinion described three basic human body types: the endomorph, characterized by a preponderance of body-fat; the mesomorph, marked by a well-developed musculature; and the ectomorph, distinguished by a lack of either much fat or muscle tissue.
 He did also state that most people were a mixture of these types.
-Sheldon’s description of three body types has become an integral part of most literature on weight loss and fitness.
+Sheldon’s description of three body types has become an integral part of the most literature on weight loss and fitness.

 The three body types are further described below.

 Endomorph: The biggest concern is shedding body fat and adopting a lifestyle that keeps it off.
 Strength training is the best investment to achieve a better muscle to fat ratio and improve metabolism.
 Using moderate weights at a quick training pace with very little rest between sets and exercises will produce the best result with the least amount of time.
-Lowering your calorie intake, eating frequent small meals, engage in daily activity such as brisk walking and strive to increase the time training each week to optimize metabolism and reach your goal weight.
+Lowering your calorie intake, eating frequent small meals, engage in a daily activity such as brisk walking and strive to increase the time training each week to optimize metabolism and reach your goal weight.

 - Soft body

 - Trouble losing weight

 Mesomorph: A naturally muscular body.
 Strength training can be done more often and for more extended sessions.
 Should train with moderate to heavy weighs, at a moderate pace, not resting too long between sets.
 Stick to a proper healthy diet to keep you lean and muscular.
 Engage in aerobic activities to round out the training program and follow the CV system fit.

 - Hard, muscular body